CtrlK

 Discovery

-The description has strong completeness with explicit 'Use when' and 'Do NOT use' clauses, and good trigger term coverage with natural user phrases.
-However, it leans heavily on metaphorical/marketing language ('pathfinder', 'surgically', 'lasting intelligence') instead of concrete capability descriptions, and its very broad scope ('any development task') creates potential overlap with other coding skills.
+The description has strong completeness with explicit 'Use when', 'Triggers on', and 'Do NOT use for' clauses, and good trigger term coverage with natural user phrases.
+However, it suffers from overly broad scope that could conflict with other development skills, and uses flowery/metaphorical language ('pathfinder', 'surgically', 'lasting intelligence') instead of concrete capability descriptions.
+The first-person-adjacent voice ('Your pathfinder') uses second person, which should be penalized per guidelines.

 Suggestions